-As of October 31, 1997, capital expenditures for fiscal 1998 totaled approximately \$31.5 million.
-The Company has budgeted capital expenditures of \$18.3 million for the remainder of fiscal 1998 and approximately \$25 million for fiscal 1999.
+As of October 31, 1997, capital expenditures for fiscal 1998 totaled approximately \$23.2 million.
+The Company has budgeted capital expenditures of \$18.3 million for the remainder of fiscal 1998 and \$43.0 million for fiscal 1999.
 Included in these budgeted amounts is approximately \$27 million of seismic equipment which the Company has ordered from manufacturers and for which the Company has obtained future lease commitments.
-At October 31, 1997, the Company had satisfied or exceeded the minimum purchase requirements for the period ended May 1998 under the I/O Agreement, and had exceeded the minimum purchase requirements under its Exclusive Equipment Lease Agreement with Sercel.
+At October 31, 1997, the Company had satisfied or exceeded the minimum purchase requirements for the period ended May 1998 under its Exclusive Lease Referral Agreement with Input/Output, Inc., and had exceeded the minimum purchase requirements under its Exclusive Lease Agreement with Sercel.
 The remaining \$4.7 million of seismic equipment required to be purchased under the I/O Agreement through May 2000 is included in the Company's fiscal 1998 and 1999 budgeted capital expenditures.
-See "Business -- Key Supplier Agreements."
+See "Business -- Key Supplier Agreements".
 Management believes that the net proceeds of this Offering, cash provided by operations and funds available from its commercial lender will be sufficient to fund its operations and budgeted capital expenditures for the remainder of fiscal 1998 and 1999.